Lucsantosg/CloudLogAnalysis/kibana/analyzing_logs_Kibana.md

 * From a direct browser link

-    You may want to launch Kibana so the data that you see aggregates logs from services within a provided {{site.data.keyword.Bluemix_notm}} space.
+    You may want to launch Kibana so the data that you see aggregates logs from services within a provided space.

     The query that is used to filter the data that is displayed in the dashboard retrieves log entries for a space in the
     {{site.data.keyword.Bluemix_notm}} organization.
 The log information that Kibana displays includes records for